SamuelTallet/SketchUp-Layers-Tags-In-Time-Plugin/docs/README.md

 Thanks
 ------

-Layers/Tags In Time plugin relies on [imaskjs](https://github.com/uNmAnNeR/imaskjs).
-Thanks to imaskjs's contributors.
+Layers/Tags In Time plugin relies on [imaskjs](https://github.com/uNmAnNeR/imaskjs) and [List.js](https://github.com/javve/list.js).
+Thanks to imaskjs's and List.js's contributors.
 Thanks also to Simon Joubert for this plugin's original idea.

 Copyright
 ---------